 The underground cities of Cappadocia

-Our guide explained to us that villages in Cappadocia were very surprising for visitors in the ancient time because they were not fortified at all to be able to defend themselves under attack.
+Our guide explained to us that villages in Cappadocia were very surprising for visitors in ancient time because they were not fortified at all to be able to defend themselves under attack.
 However, the inhabitants of Cappadocia were very well-organized with many underground cities.
 In my guidebook, they mentioned that we still ignore how many they had, but it was a significant number (“100, 200, more?”).

 During our Soganli Valley tour, we could visit two underground cities.
 These visits were among the highlights of my trip.
 The feeling while down there was indescribable.

 Mazi Underground City